Alexandria Housing Authority

-Alexandria Housing Authority is a Public Housing Agency in Alexandria, Louisiana that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 18th, 2019, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.
+Alexandria Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 9th, 2020, Alexandria Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Alexandria Housing Authority serves Alexandria.